Ozempic and Muscle Mass

 Though this is clinically meaningful in extent and unlikely to purely reflect confounding, I suspect this delta is significantly impacted by residual confounding and that the aging-related nature of so much weight loss in the U.K. Biobank sample explains why their weight loss was so inferior in this sense.

 Regarding the mechanistic evidence and the impacts of GLP-1RAs on daily life, we now have genetic evidence that GLP-1 agonism is compositionally beneficial in the general population.
 A quick-and-dirty MR of my own in the U.K. Biobank indicates that genetically-heightened GLP-1 agonism is significantly related to improved health in many areas.
+Using the data from that study, we see that genetically-heightened levels of GLP-1 receptor agonism are related to lower weight due to lower fat mass and lower fat-free mass, but the effect on fat mass is relatively greater:

 As an aside, the efforts to identify and promote lean mass preserving GLP-1RAs or complementary drugs to be taken alongside GLP-1RAs seem to be efforts to solve a problem that doesn’t exist.
 This logic applies equally well to efforts to promote exercise and diet alongside GLP-1RAs as, again, there is no real reason to believe there’s a problem.
 Additionally, it should be noted that because muscle mass is easier to regain than to gain, this problem is rapidly amenable to remedies if it ever turns out to be a real one.